 Whether it be a dinner party, a self-indulgent moment, or a cozy dinner between lovers, coq au vin is the first choice that comes to mind.
 With the taste like a cozy, warm hug, it’s easy for this chicken stew to please everyone around the table.

 For any steak lover out there, filet mignon seems to be the most romantic dinner for two to prepare on special occasions.
 With 30 minutes of cooking time, you can put this fancy steakhouse recipe on your dining table.

 At its best, juicy tenderloin is dripped in a rich, buttery homemade béarnaise sauce and infused with rosemary and thyme.
 You’ll want to whisk up the sauce right before grilling the steak so that it remains warm for serving.

-It’s safe to say that perfecting béarnaise sauce takes a learning curve.
+It’s safe to say that perfecting this well-loved French sauce takes a learning curve.
 However, you can rest assured that the final result is absolutely worth it.
 All that’s left is to set the table with a glass of wine and spend the perfect dinner with your special someone.

 Perhaps one of the most popular French sandwich recipes, jambon-beurre is near and dear to every Parisian as a humble yet delicious lunch.
-There’re only three ingredients in this iconic meal: a sliced open baguette with salted butter and spiced ham.
+There are only three ingredients in this iconic meal: a sliced open baguette with salted butter and spiced ham.